This is the third post in a series of posts on consumer education. Click to read the first and second posts if you missed them!

 - Clif Bars: Clif bars are made to be eaten when burning a lot of energy (long hikes, marathons, etc.).
 They are high in sugar (over 20g) and terrible if you’re just looking for a quick breakfast or “healthy” snack.
 To see how eating Clif bars affects your body if you’re not utilizing them properly, click here.

-- Our Go-To Brand: GoMacro Bars.
-Available at Whole Foods, Trader Joe's, Fresh Thyme and most health food stores.
+- Our Go-To Swap: GoMacro Bars.
+Available at Whole Foods, Trader Joe's, Fresh Thyme, and most health food stores.

 - Why It’s Better: